 Summary

-In EM credit markets, spreads were -6bps tighter for corporates and -3bps tighter for sovereigns, while total returns were up +0.1% and +0.2%, respectively.
-In the corporate space, the infrastructure and industrials sectors outperformed, while the pulp & paper and oil & gas sectors underperformed.
-In the sovereign space, the notable performers were Senegal and Bolivia.
-The biggest underperformers were Ukraine, Colombia, and Peru.
+In EM credit markets, spreads were 3bps tighter for corporates and flat for sovereigns, while total returns were up +0.2% and +0.1%, respectively.
+In the corporate space, the real estate and industrials sectors outperformed, while the consumer and banks sectors underperformed.
+In the sovereign space the notable performers were Ukraine, Gabon, and Argentina.
+The biggest underperformers were Senegal, Zambia, and El Salvador.

-In the EM local markets, returns were up +0.1% with foreign exchange (FX) contributing -0.1% and rates +0.1%.
-In the FX space, the outperformers were the Hungarian forint and Brazilian real, up +0.9% each, while the Colombian peso and Thai baht detracted, down -2.0% and -1.2%, respectively.
-In the rates space, Turkey and South Africa outperformed with gains of +2.1% and +1.1% respectively, and Colombia underperformed with a loss of -3.4%.
+In the EM local markets, returns were up +0.8% with foreign exchange (FX) contributing +0.4% and rates +0.3%.
+In the FX space, outperformers were the Malaysian ringgit, Hungarian forint, and Polish zloty, whereas underperformers were the Uruguayan peso, Thai baht, and Colombian peso.
+In the rates space, Brazil and South Africa outperformed, whereas Colombia, Thailand, and Turkey underperformed.

 Horizons Expanded: Harness emerging market opportunities across asset classes.